What are Roles and Capabilities

 The screens that are most pertinent to the Account though, are: Donations, Donors, Reports, Tools, Subscriptions.
 The Give Account can manage all things within all of those screens, enabling them to have full capabilities to get their job done.

 Note that they — like the Worker — cannot access the Settings or Add-ons screens.

 - Can only Read Give Forms, not Edit/Delete

 - Read/Edit/Delete Donors

 - Cannot see Give Tools

 - Cannot see Give Settings

 Think of the Give Manager like the Admin of Donations.
 They have access to everything within the Give admin screens.
 They can do everything that the Accountant can do, plus they are the only Give user role that can access the Settings, Add-ons, and Updates screens.

-Outside of the Give admin screens, a Give Manager can also serve as an Editor.
-They can add, edit, and delete any post or page.
+Outside of the Give admin screens, a Give Manager can also create and delete their own posts and pages.
+They can add, edit, and delete any posts or pages they create.
 They also have access to the WordPress Import and Export tools within the Tools admin menu.

 - Can manage Comments